 Economy and Exports

-Nigeria has surpassed South Africa as the continent’s largest economy (BBC News on 3 April 2014), yet according to a 2013 Gallup Poll, only 9% of working-age people are employed.
+Nigeria has surpassed South Africa as the continent’s largest economy, yet according to a recent Gallup Poll, only 9% of working-age people are employed.
 Nigeria’s economy is primarily subsistence agriculture.
 It ranks first in Africa in farm output and 25th worldwide.
 Manufacturing is growing and ranks third in Africa.
 The chief export is oil; hides, natural gas, timber and tin make up the other main exports.

 People, Languages and Religions

 There are over 200 ethnic groups and 500 indigenous languages.
 English is the primary language of education and business.
 The major ethnic groups are Hausa, Yoruba and Igbo.
 The major religions are Islam (50%) and Christianity (40%).

 The adult literacy rate is 61%.
 Mobile telephones are used by 55% of Nigerians; 28% of Nigerians are internet users.